Lattay/texspell/README.md

 All contributions are welcomed.
 If you want to fix a bug or implement a new backend feel free to submit a pull request.

+# TODO

+- [ ] Make things more incremental to improve speed.
+Maybe the best way would be to identify paragraphs and do a request for each one, updating highlighting incrementally
+- [ ] Prevent errors to mess the screen with overly long messages
+- [ ] Implement new backends
+  - [ ] grammalecte